qwaneu/qwaneu.github.io/_drafts/tdd-faking-cheating.md

 image: /attachments/blogposts/2021/tdd/pretend-play.png
 ---

-Once we have a failing test, how do we get to green quickly and in a simple way?
+Once we have a failing test, how do we get to green quickly?
 If we can get away with faking it, we do that.
 It is sometimes the simplest way to get the test to pass, and to remind us to write the next test case.